Planning and Development Updates

 PUBLIC HEARING - MARCH 18, 2026

-The Plan Commission will review this proposal during a public hearing on March 18, 2026 at 4:00 p.m. in City Council Chambers at 102 N Neil Street, Champaign.
-At the hearing, Planning staff will present the proposal, members of the public may provide comments, and the Plan Commission will vote on whether to recommend approval to City Council.
+The Plan Commission reviewed this proposal during a public hearing on March 18, 2026 at 4:00 p.m. in City Council Chambers at 102 N Neil Street, Champaign.
+At the hearing, Planning staff presented the proposal and the Plan Commission voted to recommend approval to City Council.

-Residents and interested parties are encouraged to participate in this process.
-You may:
+Residents and interested parties were invited to participate in this process by:

-- Attend the public hearing and speak during public comment
+• Attending the public hearing to speak during public comment

 QUESTIONS OR COMMENTS